hybridgroup/skynet/README.md

 Use your tools to respond to human requests.
 Keep your responses short and to the point.
 ```

+🔺 `-t, --temperature`

+Set the temperature for the model.
+Defaults to `0.0`

+🔺 `-r, --robot-server`

+Set the MCP server to use.
+Allows multiple addresses separated by comma.
+Note that tool names must be unique per MCP server.
+Defaults to `http://localhost:9090`

+🔺 `OSPREY_INSTALL`

+Env var to set the directory in which to find Osprey.
+Defaults to your home directory.

 ## 🔺 Installing Skynet